 And here are my top secrets to making the best beef caldereta you'll ever have!

 - Marinate the beef in soy sauce, vinegar, and garlic.
 It doesn't have to take long.
-You can do this as the first step then move on to preparing the rest of the ingredients.
+You can do this as the first step and then prepare the rest of the ingredients.
 You won't even notice that 10 minutes have passed!

 - Sear the beef in hot oil until brown.
 See those charred bits and pieces of meat and marinade?
 That's the key to making your caldereta sauce delicious!
 You don't have to do this on all of the beef pieces.
 Just do half of the portion to save time, then stir-fry the rest of the meat until no longer pink.
 Easy peasy!

 - Cook the tomato paste by sauteing it with the meat, spices, and fresh tomatoes.
 This deglazes the pan and makes the stew rich and flavorful.
 An added bonus is the deep dark red color of the sauce making it extra festive for special occasions.

 Slow-cook the caldereta until the beef is tender.
 You can do this in the oven, stovetop, or your slow cooker.

 Reduce the sauce until it reaches the consistency you prefer.
 Mine took 15 minutes on high heat to get this thick and rich sauce.